Reichskommissariat Ukraine: Krym-Taurien

 Only the first of these saw transfer to civil administration in September 1942, with the peninsula remaining under military control for the duration of the war.
 Its administrator, Frauenfeld, played off the military and civil authorities against each other and gained the freedom to run the territory as he saw fit.
 He thereby enjoyed complete autonomy, verging on independence, from Koch's authority.
 Frauenfeld's administration was much more moderate than Koch's and consequentially more economically successful.
-Koch was greatly angered by Fraunfeld's insubordination (a comparable situation also existed in the administrative relationship between the Estonian general commissariat and Reichskommissariat Ostland).
+Koch was greatly angered by Frauenfeld's insubordination (a comparable situation also existed in the administrative relationship between the Estonian general commissariat and Reichskommissariat Ostland).

 The district's title was a misnomer, it only included the area north of the Crimean peninsula up to the Dnieper river.

 Demographics

 The official German press, in 1941, reported the Ukrainian urban and rural populations as 19 million each.
 During the commissariat's existence the Germans only undertook one official census, for January 1, 1943, documenting a population of 16,910,008 people.
 The 1926 Soviet official census recorded the urban population as 5,373,553 and the rural population as 23,669,381 – a total of 29,042,934, however the borders of the administrative region of the Soviet Ukrainian SSR were noticeably different from those of the Reichskommissariat.
 In 1939, a new census reported the Ukrainian urban population as 11,195,620 and rural population as 19,764,601 – a total of 30,960,221.
 The Ukrainian Soviets counted 17% of total Soviet population, and a significant portion was also separately occupied by Romania.